-Large language models (LLMs) are now a relatively novel alternative to support OMOP.
+Large Language Models (LLMs) are a relatively novel alternative to support OMOP.
 They automate portions of the mapping process while suggesting more semantically relevant mappings.
 The use of proprietary tools, such as OpenAI ChatGPT~\parencite{chatgpt} in healthcare, however, raises significant concerns, particularly regarding GDPR compliance, data protection and reproducibility of results~\parencite{Nazi2024LLMHealthcare,Deng2024LLMStatus}.
 The handling of sensitive patient data poses risks, as inadvertent data leaks or misuse of information could occur.
 Ensuring that interactions with OpenAI and other available LLM APIs in the cloud remain within the bounds of GDPR is challenging, especially when dealing with identifiable health information.

-In this paper we introduce Llettuce\footnote{https://github.com/Health-Informatics-UoN/lettuce}, a tool created to address these gaps.
-It is a standalone, open-source, adaptable natural language processing tool based on Large Language Models, querying systems and fuzzy matching for the conversion of medical terms into the OMOP standard vocabulary.
-This first version is released under the MIT Licence.
-Medical terms can be extracted from Electronic Health Records (EHRs), self-reported patient questionnaires and other structured datasets to serve as an input for Llettuce.
-So for the example above, the Llettuce match output for “Now Foods omega-3” is “Fish oil”.
+In this paper we introduce Lettuce\footnote{https://github.com/Health-Informatics-UoN/lettuce}, a tool created to address these gaps.
+It is a stand-alone, open-source, adaptable natural language processing tool based on LLMs, querying systems and text search for the conversion of medical terms into the OMOP standard vocabulary.
+Lettuce is released under the MIT Licence.
+Medical terms can be extracted from Electronic Health Records (EHRs), self-reported patient questionnaires and other structured datasets to serve as an input for Lettuce.
+So for the example above, the Lettuce match output for “Now Foods omega-3” is “Fish oil”.